-14. Whistleblowing and complaints
+15. Whistleblowing and complaints

-- 14.1.
-We recognise that children cannot be expected to raise concerns in an environment where staff members fail to do so. - 14.2.
+- 15.1.
+We recognise that children cannot be expected to raise concerns in an environment where staff members fail to do so. - 15.2.
 We will ensure that all staff members are aware of their duty to raise concerns, where they exist, about the management of safeguarding and child protection, which may include the attitude or actions of colleagues (including low-level concerns).
 If necessary, they will speak with the headteacher, the chair of the governing body or with the Local Authority Designated Officer (LADO).
-Should staff not feel able to raise concerns with any of the aforementioned they can contact
+Should staff not feel able to raise concerns with any of the aforementioned they can contact the NSPCC helpline on 0800 028 0285 or via help@nspcc.org.uk or Whistleblowing Advice Line NSPCC.

-- the NSPCC helpline on 0800 028 0285 or via help@nspcc.org.uk or Whistleblowing Advice Line NSPCC. - 14.3.
+15.3.
 We have a clear reporting procedure for children, parents and other people to report concerns or complaints, including abusive or poor practice.
 This is outlined in our Complaints Policy and Procedures.

-15. Quality assurance
+16. Quality assurance

-- 15.1.
+- 16.1.
 We will ensure that systems are in place to monitor the implementation of and compliance with this policy and accompanying procedures.
-This will include periodic audits of welfare concern and safeguarding files and records by the DSL. - 15.2.
-We will complete a self-assessment audit of the school's safeguarding arrangements at frequencies specified by the ESSCP and using the audit tool provided by the Education Division for this purpose. - 15.3.
+This will include periodic audits of welfare concern and safeguarding files and records by the DSL. - 16.2.
+We will complete a self-assessment audit of the school's safeguarding arrangements at frequencies specified by the ESSCP and using the audit tool provided by the Education Division for this purpose. - 16.3.
 The school's senior management and the governing body will ensure that action is taken to remedy without delay any areas for development identified in safeguarding and child protection arrangements.

-16. The legal framework
+17. The legal framework

-- 16.1.
+- 17.1.
 Section 175 of the Education Act 2002 places a duty on governing bodies of maintained schools and further education institutions (including sixth-form colleges) to make arrangements for ensuring that their functions relating to the conduct of the school are exercised with a view to safeguarding and promoting the welfare of children who are pupils at the school.
-Section 157 of the same Act places a similar duty on non-maintained and independent educational establishments, including free schools and academies. - 16.2.
-Under Section 10 of the Children Act 2004, all maintained schools, further education colleges and independent schools, including free schools, academies and early years providers, are required to cooperate with the local authority to improve the well-being of children in the local authority area. - 16.3.
-Under Section 14B of the Children Act 2004, the East Sussex Safeguarding Children Partnership (ESSCP) can require a school, college or early years provider to supply information in order to perform its functions.
-This must be complied with.
+Section 157 of the same Act places a similar duty on non-maintained and independent educational establishments, including free schools and academies. - 17.2.
+Under Section 10 of the Children Act 2004, all maintained schools, further education colleges and independent schools, including free schools, academies and early years providers, are required to cooperate with the local authority to improve the well-being of children in the local authority area.

-- 16.4.
-Under Section 40 of the Childcare Act 2006, early years providers registered on the Early Years Register and schools providing early years childcare, must comply with the welfare requirements of the Early Years Foundation Stage. - 16.5.
-This policy and the accompanying procedures have been developed in accordance with the following statutory guidance and local safeguarding procedures: - Working Together to Safeguard Children: A Guide to Inter-Agency Working to Safeguard and Promote the Welfare of Children, July 2018 - Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges, September 2023 - Pan-Sussex Child Protection and Safeguarding Procedures - Information sharing: advice for practitioners providing safeguarding services to children, young people, parents and carers, July 2018 - What to do if you're worried a child is being abused, March 2015 - Statutory Framework for the Early Years Foundation Stage, September 2021
+- 17.3.
+Under Section 14B of the Children Act 2004, the ESSCP can require a school, college or early years provider to supply information in order to perform its functions.
+This must be complied with. - 17.4.
+Under Section 40 of the Childcare Act 2006, early years providers registered on the Early Years Register and schools providing early years childcare, must comply with the welfare requirements of the Early Years Foundation Stage. - 17.5.
+This policy and the accompanying procedures have been developed in accordance with the following statutory guidance and local safeguarding procedures: - Working Together to Safeguard Children 2023: a guide to multi-agency working to help, protect and promote the welfare of children, December 2023 - Keeping Children Safe in Education: statutory guidance for schools and colleges, September 2024 - Pan-Sussex Child Protection and Safeguarding Procedures - Information Sharing: advice for practitioners providing safeguarding services for children, young people, parents and carers, May 2024 - What to do if you're worried a child is being abused, March 2015 - Statutory Framework for the Early Years Foundation Stage, January 2024

-17. Policy review
+18. Policy review